iamwatchdogs/Linux-Cheatsheet/README.md

 	# View the current value of a kernel parameter
 	sysctl net.ipv4.ip_forward

-	# List all current kernel parameters and their values
+	# List all current kerneparameters and their values
 	sysctl -a

-	# Load settings from a specified configuration file
+	# Load ttings from a specified configuration file
 	sysctl -p /path/to/your/sysctl.conf
 	```